TOPOFGR/react-intl-hooks/README.md

 ```

 - **id**: id corresponding to the text translated in your translation files.
-- **description (optional)**: description of the translated text, this might be useful for more bigger and complex apps.
+- **description (optional)**: description of the translated text, this might be useful for bigger and complex apps.
 - **defaultMessage (optional)**: optional default message in case the id of the translated text is not found.

 ##### Values (optional)